 Incidentally, the line or cord that hung out her window in Hebrew means hope.
 Through her marriage, this former prostitute began a new honorable bloodline for her descendants.
 She had a baby who would grow up to become a kinsman redeemer; his name was Boaz (Ruth 4).
 Boaz redeemed a Moabite widow named Ruth.
 Now Ruth’s family heritage was also marred by sexual sin.
 The Moabites were the product of Lot’s incestuous relationship with his own daughters (Genesis 19).
 But because Boaz chose to redeem Ruth, she gained the promise that one of her offspring would be a famous redeemer in Bethlehem—the city of David.
 Bethlehem, by the way, means house of bread—a foreshadowing of the coming Redeemer who is called the Bread of Life.
 The kinsman redeemer and Ruth had a child.
 His name was Obed.
 He was the father of Jesse whose son was King David.
 Although we know that David was “a man after God’s own heart,” David committed adultery with Bathsheba, got her pregnant, and then killed her husband.
 Their baby died because of all this sin (2 Samuel 11).
 Despite their checkered past, God had mercy on these adulterers.
 He gave them a son: wise King Solomon.
 We read about his wedding in Psalm 45, but the book of Hebrews attributes this passage of scripture to one of Solomon’s offspring—the Lord Jesus Christ (Hebrews 1:3-10).

 Of course, the last one listed was the Virgin Mary, the mother of our Redeemer.
-We mustn’t forget the insinuations and accusations inflicted on her by those around her.
+We must not forget the insinuations and accusations inflicted on her by those around her.
 After all, who had ever heard of a virgin getting pregnant?
 All of this is to say that Jesus’ earthly ancestry poignantly stresses a weighty reality: regardless of how dishonorable our heritage may be, our earthly family’s past does not have to dictate the future of a child of God.
 Please don’t miss this!
 If you have been born again, you have an opportunity to begin a new legacy and leave a godly inheritance for your offspring—even your disciples and their children’s children.
 What God did for these women, He can do for you.

 Accepted in the Beloved